coreruleset/coreruleset/CONTRIBUTING.md

 CRS uses `\x5c` to represent the backslash `\` character in regular expressions.
 Some of the reasons for this are:

 * It's portable across web servers and WAF engines: it works with Apache, Nginx, and Coraza.
-* It works with the `regexp-assemble.py` script for building optimized regular expressions.
+* It works with the [crs-toolchain](https://coreruleset.org/docs/development/crs_toolchain/) for building optimized regular expressions.

 The older style of representing a backslash using the character class `[\\\\]` must _not_ be used.
 This was previously used in CRS to get consistent results between Apache and Nginx, owing to a quirk with how Apache would "double un-escape" character escapes.
 For future reference, the decision was made to stop using this older method because:

 * It can be confusing and difficult to understand how it works.
-* It doesn't work with the `regexp-assemble.py` script.
+* It doesn't work with [crs-toolchain](https://coreruleset.org/docs/development/crs_toolchain/).
 * It doesn't work with Coraza.
 * It isn't obvious how to use it in a character class, e.g., `[a-zA-Z<portable-backslash>]`.

+### Forward Slash Representation

+CRS uses literal, *unescaped* forward slash `/` characters in regular expressions.

+Regular expression engines and libraries based on PCRE use the forward slash `/` character as the default delimiter.
+As such, forward slashes are often escaped in regular expression patterns.
+In the interests of readability, CRS does *not* escape forward slashes in regular expression patterns, which may seem unusual at first to new contributors.

+If testing a CRS regular expression using a third party tool, it may be useful to change the delimiter to something other than `/` if a testing tool raises errors because a CRS pattern features unescaped forward slashes.

 ### When and Why to Anchor Regular Expressions